OfficeDev/office-js-docs-pr/docs/resources/resources-github-copilot-prompt-library.md

 The Office Add-ins prompt library is a collection of prompt examples to use with [GitHub Copilot](https://github.com/features/copilot/plans) when you develop Office add-ins.
 GitHub Copilot is an AI pair-programmer that helps you write code.
 It's available as an extension for many IDEs, such as [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and [Visual Studio](https://marketplace.visualstudio.com/items?itemName=GitHub.copilotvs).
 You can install and launch the extensions directly through your IDE.

 Copy the prompts from this article and enter them into the GitHub Copilot chat to begin experimenting.
-You can also open the prompt list in your IDE by downloading the file: [link to GitHub repo].
+You can also open the prompt list in your IDE by downloading the file from GitHub at [Office Add-ins prompts for GitHub Copilot on GitHub](https://github.com/OfficeDev/office-js-docs-pr/blob/main/docs/resources/resources-github-copilot-prompt-library.md).

 We encourage you to customize your own prompts for developing Office Add-ins with GitHub Copilot.
 To contribute your ideas to this prompt library, review the guidance for [contributing to the Office Add-ins](https://github.com/OfficeDev/office-js-docs-pr/blob/main/Contributing.md) documentation through GitHub.
-You can also share your prompts and feedback through the survey [add link to a survey].
+You can also share your prompts and feedback through the survey at [Office Add-ins prompts feedback](https://aka.ms/promptfeedback).

 ## Prompt examples